 Step 2: Strain and serve.
 Strain the cocktail into your glass and garnish with a lemon wheel and a sprig of lavender Cheers!

-To make sour cocktails like a professional mixologist, you’ll need a few key pieces of equipment:
+To make gin cocktails like a professional mixologist, you’ll need a few key pieces of equipment:

 - Cocktail Shaker With Lid - Sour drinks are always shaken, never stirred.
 If possible, use a Boston or Parisian shaker.

 - Bar strainer - You’ll need a strainer that fits over your shaker to strain the liquid from the ice.